kresnaj/capstone-ml/README.md

 # About This Project
 Making a model from sklearn and Tensorflow for Classification Sentiment from public complaints dataset.
-I'm temporarily using Random Forest and XGBoost for traditional machine learning and Tensorflow with LSTM for Deep Learning.
+I'm temporarily using Random Forest and XGBoost for traditional machine learning, XGBoost and Pytorch/Tensorflow for Deep Learning.
-> The accuracy it's still 50%, but still on development
+> The accuracy from Pytorch 50% and TensorFlow 35%, but still on development
 ## What is the composition of the dataset?
 I will make a visualization to know the composition of the dataset, here's the summary: